 Font Requirements

 font: 11-point, left-justified font.
-The only exceptions are charts and graphs that may appear in the main body; Arial font less than 11 points may be used to fit the chart or graph on one page.
+The only exceptions are the top line of the title page and charts and graphs that may appear in the main body; Arial font less than 11 points may be used to fit the chart or graph on one page.

-emphasis: Underlining only may be used for emphasis ; do not use bold, italic, shadow, or other appearances for this purpose.
-The only exceptions are commitments which are required to be in italics and baseline requirements which are required to be in bold font (see IMC 0040 for specific details).
+emphasis: Underlining only may be used for emphasis to point out key concepts; do not use bold, italic, shadow, or other appearances for this purpose.
+The only exceptions are commitments which are required to be in italics and baseline inspection requirements which are required to be in bold font (see IMC 0040 for specific details).
+A box surrounding the text may also be used {Body Text – box} when further emphasis is needed for an offset paragraph; this is typically used for special instructions for inspectors.

 Specialized fonts

 bold font: Use bold font to indicate baseline requirements only.
 Do not use for emphasis and do not use in the TOC.
 Use Style {Requirement}.
+(Bold is also allowed, but not required, for non-baseline inspection requirements.)

 italicized font: Commitments, as defined in IMC 0040, should be clearly indicated using italics (character Style {Commitment}) and spacing both before and after the commitment.
 Care should be taken to avoid accidentally deleting or modifying italicized font during document revisions.
+Especially use care when applying a linked paragraph Style because it may overwrite direct font formatting.

 Do not use italicized font for emphasis; it is strictly used for commitments and for publication reference (such as Code of Federal Regulations).
 For emphasis, use underlined font.
+(See Section 05.08a.2 for further options for emphasis.)

 underlined font: Underlines are used sparingly for emphasis.
 At the discretion of the document lead, subsection headings may also use underlines for clarity and ease of reading.
 Do not use underline in the TOC.
 Place a non-underlined period after headings if they are contiguous (on the same line) with the text that follows.

 Shadow: Do not use text highlight or font colors other than black and red (for Track changes) in IM documents.
-The exception is color used in graphics or exhibits that are intended to be shown in color for specific meaning (for instance, using green to designate a Green finding in a flowchart).
+The exception is color or shading used in graphics or exhibits that are intended to be shown in color or shaded for specific meaning (for instance, using green to designate a Green finding in a flowchart).

 Tables

 Text within tables will be 11-point Arial font unless space issues necessitate the use of 9- or 10-point font.
-Tables must fit within the 1-inch margins o either portrait or landscape orientation.
+Tables must fit within the 1-inch margins of either portrait or landscape orientation.
 Thus, the overall table width must be less than or equal to 6.5” (portrait) or 9” (landscape).
-Individual cell margins from the Layout tab in the Ribbon (Properties > Cell > Options) set to 0.04” in all dimensions.
+Individual cell margins from the Layout tab in the Ribbon (Properties > Cell > Options) may be set to 0.04” in all dimensions (or less if needed).

 It is best practice to use table Styles to set the overall look of the table but to use paragraph, character, and list Styles to manipulate the text in the table.
 Paragraph Style {Body Text – table} has been developed for conformity in tables.
 Lists and bullets with smaller indentations are recommended for tables.
 Use a numbered list (Figure 5) rather than a multilevel list for tables.